peppolautoriteit-nl/SI12-phase-out/documentation/SI12-phase-out.md

 ## Billing Reference

 There are two conflicting requirements regarding billing reference:
-1. Some parties complain that the billing reference is not always filled in in Credit Notes
+1. Some parties complain that the billing reference is not always filled in Credit Notes
 2. Other parties complain that they need to provide credit notes without a billing reference (Scenario P9 in NLCIUS)

 For corrective invoices (typecode 384) it is currently mandated, which makes sense.

 One proposed solution is to create a warning for typecode 381 (creditnote) without a billing reference, but a warning does not enforce anything, so the issue isn't solved.
 Additionally, a valid scenario would then generate warnings, which is also not desirable.

-Our proposed solution is to mandate the billinreference in documents with typecode 381.
-The other scenario (no billing reference) could be solved with a general negative invoice (typecode 380 with a negative payable amount).
+Our proposed solution is to mandate the billing reference in documents with typecode 381.
+The other scenario (no billing reference) could be solved with a general negative invoice (typecode 380 with a negative invoice line and/or payable amount).

+This is already planned for the NL rules in Peppol BIS, so the future workaround could be to use Peppol BIS for this scenario.
+It might be an additional rule for NLCIUS as well.

 # Way forward